Is a Treaty the Solution that Aboriginal People Need?

 Proposing a treaty raises important questions that need answers.
 Normally in a contract, there are responsibilities for each party.
 What would these be for Aboriginal and non-Aboriginal Australians respectively?
 But more importantly: How would a treaty put food on the table?
 Get kids to school?
 Get adults into jobs?
 Make communities safe, clean, and vibrant places to live in?
 So far I have not heard answers to these questions.
 I just hear “Treaty now!”

 Do we Really Need a Treaty?

 The problems plaguing too many Aboriginal communities and people are ones that, I believe, can be addressed without a treaty.
 In fact I believe pursuit of a treaty will be a major distraction from addressing the real problems, as a treaty will be seen as a magic bullet.
-Those Aboriginal people who are suffering and condemned to live in conditions most of us would not let a dog live in should not have to wait for a treaty for solutions - and how many will die waiting?
-Let’s not forget that thousands upon thousands of Aboriginal Australians are already doing perfectly well without a treaty – including many of those who have descended on Uluru to promote their idea of a treaty, not to mention all the Facebook warriors calling for Treaty.
+Those Aboriginal people who are suffering and condemned to live in conditions most of us would not let a dog live in should not have to wait for a treaty for solutions—and how many will die waiting?
+Let’s not forget that thousands upon thousands of Aboriginal Australians are already doing perfectly well without a treaty—including many of those who have descended on Uluru to promote their idea of a treaty, not to mention all the Facebook warriors calling for a Treaty.
 They have benefited from good education and living where there are employment opportunities, so why should they be demanding one as a solution?